SmolSoftBoi/sdscom-xsl/README.md

 Style sheet documents of SDScom.

 ## About
-`sdscom-xsl` is a GitHub repository for creating new SDScom-powered HTML, maintained by author @EpicKris.
+`sdscom-xsl` is a GitHub repository for creating new SDScom-powered HTML, maintained by author @SmolSoftBoi.
 You can also use it as your own SDScom XML prototyping sandbox.
 It's built with SDScom XML v4.4 with plans to update for v5.

 ## What's included
 - XSL (`SDSComXSL_XX.xsl`) to demonstrate how to include SDScom XSL.